lennartkerkvliet/statutes/rules-of-procedure.md

 In the case of an Extraordinary General Assembly, no decisions on items not mentioned on the agenda can be taken.

-The minutes will be approved by the next General Assembly.
+The minutes should be up for approval by the next General Assembly.